-A commanding figure who’s difficult to get the better of either in the air or in a foot race, Koulibaly is rarely outmanoeuvred by opposition strikers.
-Most impressive, though, is his ability with the ball at his feet; Koulibaly is a magnificent passer who always manages to keep his cool in possession.
-He'll be the most in-demand stopper this summer.
+The Senegal sentinel is a commanding figure who’s difficult to get the better of either in the air or in a foot race, and is rarely outmanoeuvred by opposition strikers.
+Most impressive, though, is his ability with ball at feet; the centre-back is a magnificent passer who always manages to keep his cool in possession.

 2. Raphael Varane (Real Madrid)

-Varane was outstanding at the 2018 World Cup, turning in superb performance after superb performance as France won the tournament for the second time in their history.
-That followed on from the four Champions League and two La Liga titles he’d previously won – not a bad haul for a player who only turned 25 in April.
+Admittedly, it's not been the best year for Varane: 2018/19 was less gold-tinged than the campaigns that preceded it, after an outstanding 2018 World Cup where the 26-year-old turned in superb performance after superb performance for winners France.
+That followed on from the four Champions League and two La Liga titles he’d previously won – not a bad haul for a player who only turned 26 in April.

-This season has been less gold-tinged, but Varane is the complete central defender.
-He reads the game expertly and possesses the recovery speed to cover for team-mates’ mistakes, and he’s adept at stepping into midfield with the ball and setting his side on the attack if needs be too.
+Varane is the complete central defender.
+He reads the game expertly and possesses the recovery speed to cover for team-mates’ mistakes, while he’s adept at stepping into midfield with the ball and setting his side on the attack.

 1. Virgil van Dijk (Liverpool)

 Football is a team game and even the most talented individual will struggle to shine if the collective balance of the team isn’t right.
-Even so, it’s hard to avoid the conclusion that Van Dijk has transformed Liverpool’s defensive fortunes since his move from Southampton in January 2018; where once was a leaky backline that undermined a thrilling strike force now lies the bedrock of a title-challenging team.
+But everyone agrees that Van Dijk completely transformed Liverpool’s defensive fortunes after his £75m move from Southampton in January 2018, helping to fix a leaky backline that undermined a thrilling frontline.